El Salvador’s government cut deals with MS-13 gang in bid to reduce killings, report says

 But security experts suggest that changing gang tactics, not Bukele’s plan, may be at the heart of the homicide drop.
 They also note that other gang-related crime, such as extortion, have persisted.

-The El Faro investigation showed “the reduction of homicides seemed not to be due to government security strategy, but rather a gang decision,” said International Crisis Group researcher Tiziano Breda.
+The El Faro investigation showed “the reduction of homicides seemed not to be due to government security strategy, but rather a gang decision,” International Crisis Group researcher Tiziano Breda said.

-In a news conference Friday, the U.S. ambassador to El Salvador, Ronald Johnson, praised the country’s strides forward in reducing migration, and emphasized the importance of the drop in homicides.
+In a news conference Friday, the U.S. ambassador to El Salvador, Ronald Johnson, praised the country’s strides forward in reducing migration and emphasized the importance of the drop in homicides.

 Allegations of clandestine negotiations are nothing new in El Salvador, with examples reaching back at least 15 years.
-Most notably, the government under president Mauricio Funes brokered a now-infamous truce in 2012 that granted special privileges to gang members in exchange for homicide reduction and support in presidential elections.
+Most notably, the government under President Mauricio Funes brokered a now-infamous truce in 2012 that granted special privileges to gang members in exchange for homicide reduction and support in presidential elections.

 When the truce fell apart, homicides soared.
 El Salvador suffered one of its most murderous years on record in 2015, with 104 homicides per 100,000 habitants.